MateoMonkey/DiscordBot/README.md

 python src/main.py
 ```

-Use `!test` in Discord to see if the bot is running correctly.
+Use `/test` in Discord to see if the bot is running correctly.

 ---